omdevteam/om/docs_src/docs/advanced_documentation.md

 data (for example, most live data streams) these functions are never called.

-  * **end_processing_on_processing_node**: this function is executed on the processing node when OM finishes processing all the data in the event source.
+  * **end_processing_on_processing_node**: this function is executed on the processing node when OM finishes processing all the data in the data source.

     The default implementation of this function just prints a message to the console and exits.
 However, a developer can provide his own implementation, with a